onlysync-io/onlysync-codex/README.md

 ### 4. Install Skills Intentionally

-The skill scripts also ask for a target mode:
+The skill scripts also use a target mode:

 - `global`
 - `project`